 - If your dog loves a good bark, consider the impact on other campers

-Coachwood Camping Area
+1. Coachwood Camping Area

 Tucked up under Barrington Tops National Park is a cute little spot called Coachwood Camping Area.
-It’s in the Chichester State Forest and has a ferny rainforest vibe, swimming hole and some gentle rapids.
+It’s in the Chichester State Forest and has a ferny rainforest vibe, swimming hole, and some gentle rapids.
 It’s a primo playground for your furry mate.

 Coachwood Camping Area is first-come, first-serve and it’s free!
-There are bins, firepits and long-drop toilets but you’ll have to bring your own water.
+There are bins, fire pits, and long-drop toilets but you’ll have to bring your own water.
 2WD vehicles can make it in but be cautious in the wet or in low cars.

 Further north, but still backing onto Barrington Tops, is the Riverwood Downs Campsite.
 If you’re looking to treat yourself and pamper your pooch by the river, while still getting very much in touch with nature, then look no further.

-Wollondilly River Station
+3. Wollondilly River Station

 They’re not into squeezing every dollar out of the place, so it never gets too crowded and the grounds are pet friendly, so you can bring your ferret!
 Or dog, I guess.

 Bookings by phone are essential and payment is in cash on arrival.
 There’s no internet, nice.